Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/governor.md

 ---
 sidebar_position: 1
-title: PSP22
+title: Governance
 ---
+This feature provides a governance mechanism.
+It allows token holders to vote on proposals and change the token's parameters.
+Everybody who has enough votes can create a proposal to call a method of some contract with some arguments.
+Then token holders can vote for, against the proposal, or abstain.
+When the voting period ends, the proposal can be executed if the proposal status is `Succeeded` and the quorum is reached or declined otherwise.

-This example shows how you can reuse the implementation of [Governance](https://github.com/Brushfam/openbrush-contracts/tree/main/contracts/src/governance) token.
-Also, this example shows how you can customize the logic, for example, to reject transferring tokens to `hated_account`.
+This example shows how you can use the implementation of [Governance](https://github.com/Brushfam/openbrush-contracts/tree/main/contracts/src/governance) token.

 ## Step 1: Import default implementation